Photography pricing guide: How to know what to charge in 2022

 Wedding photography

 WeddingWire’s 2020 newlywed report puts the average cost for photography at around $2,400 in the US.
-The Knot Real Weddings Study of couples married in 2021 found the average cost of a wedding photographer to be about the same: $2,500.
+The Knot Real Weddings Study of couples married in 2021 found the average cost of a to be about the same: $2,500.
 With that being said, we’ve seen wedding photographers offer prices starting much higher, perhaps at $5,000-$7,000.
 Very well-known photographers can even command coverage prices of $14,500 and up, so there’s quite a range.

 Real estate photography